brivadis/TDS_GAS_not_UGAS/README.md

 # TDS_GAS_not_UGAS

-Supplementary material to the article ''[For time-invariant delay systems, global asymptotic stability does not imply uniform global attractivity](https://hal.science/hal-04484531v1)''. by A. Chaillet, F. Wirth, A. Mironchenko and L. Brivadis
+Supplementary material to the article ''[For time-invariant delay systems, global asymptotic stability does not imply uniform global attractivity](https://hal.science/hal-04484531v1)'' by A. Chaillet, F. Wirth, A. Mironchenko and L. Brivadis.

 This page contains code for the numerical experiment of this paper.